-This means the efficient use of energy, raw materials, and natural resources throughout product design, operations, supply chain management, and logistics; reduction in the type and use of hazardous substances; and protection of the Company's operations and supply chain from the significant adverse effects of climate change such as storms, flooding, wildfires, and drought.
+This means the efficient use of energy, raw materials and natural resources throughout product design, operations, supply chain management and logistics; reduction in the type and use of hazardous substances; and protection of the Group's operations and supply chain from the significant adverse effects of climate change such as storms, flooding, wildfires and drought.

-All of us - our facilities and our operations - must comply with all applicable environmental, health, and safety (EHS) laws and all applicable rules and regulations as a minimum, and report any accidents, injuries, ill-health, and environmental incidents or concerns.
+All of us, our facilities and our operations must comply with all applicable environmental, health and safety (EHS) laws, rules and regulations as a minimum and report any accident, injuries, ill-health and environmental incidents or concerns.